OnurcanKoken/Programming_Challenge_Kopernikus/README.md

 * Firstly, it reads all .png images in the given path, then separates by `camera_id` key and stores image file names in lists.
 * For each list of `camera_id`, first frame is picked as `current_frame`, and compared with the following frames (`next_frame`) in the list.
-* To avoid any crush, when reading an image fails, it gives an error and continues to compare with the following frames.
+* To avoid any crush, when image reading fails, it gives an error and continues to compare with the following frames.
 * Preprocess images, apply Gaussian Blur filter and color mask.
-* Sizes of images are checked, and bigger image is resized before the comparison.
+* Sizes of images are checked, and the bigger image is resized before the comparison.
 * Two images are compared.
-If the score is smaller than the threshold, `next_frame` is removed from the dataset, otherwise update the `next_frame` with the following frame until the end of the list.
+If the score is smaller than the threshold, `next_frame` is removed from the dataset, otherwise, update the `next_frame` with the following frame until the end of the list.
 * Then go back to update `current_frame` and keep comparing with the following frames in the list.
 * The algorithm terminates when there is no frame left in each list of `camera_id`.